 If you have third-party insurance, you don’t unfortunately have the option of claiming for repairs against your own policy.
 That only applies if your insurance is fully comprehensive.

 However, if liability is accepted by the third-party insurer, we can still process arrangements to have your bike repaired.
 You can choose your own repairer.

 We will instruct an engineer to inspect your bike and agree costings with the repairer.

 We will then authorise the repairer to go ahead with the repairs and, once they have been completed, we will send the repairer invoice to the third-party insurers and ask them to make payment.

 Contact us via our website or call us on our phone number 0161 768 3238 to speak to a lawyer in our office about your rights.

 Can I have a hire bike while my bike is off the road?

-If liability is accepted, then whilst your own bike is off the road (whether you are waiting for it to be repaired or for the write-off cheque to come through) we can, in most cases, arrange for a replacement hire bike.
+If liability is accepted for the road traffic accident, then whilst your own bike is off the road (whether you are waiting for it to be repaired or for the write-off cheque to come through) we can, in most cases, provide all expenses and compensation for a replacement hire bike.

-If you have been injured in the accident and you are not well enough to ride a bike, but you are still able to drive a car, we can arrange a hire car instead if one is required.
+If you have been injured in the accident and you are not well enough to ride a bike, but you are still able to drive a car, we can arrange the travel expenses for the cost of a hire car instead if one is required.

 What happens if I cannot work because I am injured?